Our Bronx Rowhouse Remade as a Live/Work Home

 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Ultimately, we closed the stairs from the ground floor to the first to create more wall space in the studio; we chose a vivid pink hue for the risers, which brightens the whole entrance.
 On the parlor and top floors, we went with a wood stair-rail that looks simultaneously classic and modern.
 In the end, we were very happy that we took our contractor’s advice.

 Connecting all of the floors

-The kitchen cabinets are custom millwork, the front panels are painted a green that evokes the palest verdigris.
+The vision for the kitchen included custom millwork with the front panels painted green evoking the palest verdigris.
 Our island, which has an angled front, is an homage to artist Donald Judd.
 We rented nearby during renovations and observed this living area coming together.
 Visiting the site at least twice a week, we loved seeing the gradual progress, sometimes glacial and sometimes lightning quick.

 We understood that altering the building in this way would be an investment.

 A dining-area drawer and shelving system provides storage and connects these rooms to the top floor, where the main bedroom and home office also employ coordinating storage units.
-We had fun with tile in the upstairs full bath, where we mixed matte and glossy tile in a range of sizes and colors, including chartreuse, dark green, and gray-green.
+We had fun with tile to modernize the full bath upstairs, where we mixed matte and glossy tile in a range of sizes and colors, including chartreuse, dark green, and gray-green.

 A building exterior refresh